Vehicle extrication: Liquid Petroleum Gas

+Specific extrication challenges

-Car manufacturers are using ultra-high-strength steel (UHSS) to achieve the 5-star Government Crash Rating.
-Vehicles have UHSS areas of the body structure like the A-pillar, B-pillar, rockers, side impact beams, and roof beams.
+Car manufacturers are increasingly using ultra-high-strength steel (UHSS) to increase the crash safety ratings of their vehicles.
+UHSS is used in areas of the vehicle such as the A-pillar, B-pillar, rockers, side impact beams, and roof beams.
 This steel is difficult to cut with the standard extrication tools.

+Carbon fibre poses unique challenges when used to manufacture vehicles.
+It is light and strong and can be difficult to cut.
+In addition cutting this material can produce particulates which are harmful to health, and breathing protection is required for rescuers and the casualty.